 “The recent reports of the financial details of the child support agreement between Blake Griffin and Brynn Cameron are inaccurate,” representatives for the former couple said in a statement.
 “Both sides have settled amicably and are moving forward with co-parenting their two children.
 Due to the confidential nature of the agreement, no further details will be released.”

-How Child Support Is Calculated in Michigan
+How Child Support is Calculated in Michigan

 Child support is generally designed to ensure that kids’ basic needs are met by their parents.